opencredo/venafi-vault-wizard/docs/config-reference/plugins/venafi-pki-backend.md

   # vault write pki-backend/issue/web_server common_name=test.test.test
   role "web_server" {
     # Connection details for Venafi TPP
-    # If using Venafi Cloud, replace the venafi_tpp block with a venafi_cloud one and specify the "apikey" attribute instead
+    # If using Venafi as a Service, replace the venafi_tpp block with a venafi_vaas one and specify the "apikey" attribute instead
     secret "tpp" {
       venafi_tpp {
         url = env("TPP_URL")